-Membership of the Transition Advisory Board – which will provide constructive advice and support to the merger programme – has now been confirmed.
+Membership of the Transition Advisory Board – which will provide constructive advice and support to the transition programme – has now been confirmed.

 Chaired by the Scottish Government’s Director of Culture and Heritage Aileen McKechnie (pictured left), the Board will consist of six non-executive members, as well as joint CEOS and SROs to the transition project, Diana Murray and Ian Walford.